 Hamas is a spinoff of Egypt’s Muslim Brotherhood, an Islamist religious, social and political movement.
 The organization was founded in 1987 amid the first Palestinian uprising against Israeli occupation and later gained notoriety for a campaign of suicide bombings and other attacks that killed hundreds of Israelis.
 It won popularity by establishing a network of charities that address poverty as well as health-care and educational needs.
 Its campaign against corruption in the Palestinian Authority led to its surprise victory in a 2006 election.
 The year before, Israeli forces had withdrawn from Gaza while maintaining control, with Egypt, over its borders and continuing to patrol in the West Bank, which is of greater strategic and religious importance to Israelis.
 In 2007, Hamas gained control over Gaza’s government in a bloody battle with Fatah.
 Abbas continued to serve as president of the Palestinian Authority, though his term officially expired in 2009.
-During the time Hamas alone controlled the Gaza Strip, it had four major confrontations with Israel.
-Along with financial support from Qatar, Hamas has received assistance from Iran.
+During the time Hamas has controlled the Gaza Strip, it has had four major confrontations with Israel.
+Hamas has received assistance from Iran.
+Aid from Qatar dried up in 2017 after three of the country’s neighbors charged it with funding terrorism and cut off ties.

 The Reference Shelf